-A new Portland State University study on Project Turnkey, the state-funded initiative that buys cheap motels and turns them into shelters, found 42.2 percent of residents at these sites returned to unsheltered homelessness after their stays.
+A new Portland State University study on Project Turnkey, the state-funded initiative that buys cheap motels and turns them into shelters, found 42.2% of residents at the sites returned to unsheltered homelessness after their stays.

-The study, conducted by PSU’s Homelessness Research and Action Collaborative, concentrates on the 19 first round sites from Project Turnkey.
+The study, conducted by PSU’s Homelessness Research and Action Collaborative, concentrated on the 19 first-round sites from Project Turnkey.
 These were the sites Oregon acquired in 2020, as the COVID-19 pandemic and wildfires besieged communities statewide.
 By 2023, all the sites shifted toward helping people experiencing homelessness; together, these sites provide 865 new housing units across 13 different counties.

 Of the 19 sites, 15 provided data for the study, which helped researchers track who stayed in the motel shelters and where they ended up.
-Researchers found that, when excluding people still living at Turnkey sites and former residents who provided no data, 27.9 percent of residents went into permanent housing and another 11.6 percent into temporary housing.
-Another 9.5 percent landed in emergency shelters.
+Researchers found that, when people still living at Turnkey sites and former residents who provided no data were excluded, 27.9% of residents went into permanent housing and another 11.6% into temporary housing.
+Another 9.5% landed in emergency shelters.

 In terms of exit data, it’s difficult to make direct comparisons to other shelter models.
 Anna Rockhill, the study’s lead researcher, says there are too many variables.
-She points toward variance even within the Turnkey programs: Of the 15 that provided data, nine sites moved more than 40 percent of residents into permanent housing.
-But three of the larger projects had much lower rates, sending between 9 and 22 percent of residents into permanent shelter.
+She points toward variance even within the Turnkey programs: Of the 15 that provided data, nine sites moved more than 40% of residents into permanent housing.
+But three of the larger projects had much lower rates, sending between 9% and 22% of residents into permanent shelter.

 But Rockhill says researchers also examined numbers outside of exit data to understand the program more broadly.
 They conducted resident surveys at seven different sites and found people’s lives improved under the shelter model.
-About 27 percent of residents felt they often had enough privacy before Turnkey.
-After their experience, 78 percent said they did.
+About 27% of residents felt they often had enough privacy before Turnkey.
+After their experience, 78% said they did.

 Rockhill says compared to traditional congregate shelters, Turnkey provides a model that is more stable and more supportive of residents’ well being.
 “Our report argues for the value of extended lengths of stay and letting people be on site during the day in private rooms,” she says.